A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## General GM information

   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
-This is left up to GM discretion.
+All other DCs are left to GM discretion.
 See [level based DCs](https://2e.aonprd.com/Rules.aspx?ID=554) for guidance.
   - Note there is a lot of background detail in the Sandpoint campaign setting that is useful, though with first edition stats.
 Be careful if using color text from it as it is set after the events of this adventure path and contains many subtle spoilers.

 ## Party Levelling Milestones